Romana Vaccaro

-Romana Vaccaro, née Romana Kahlerová (before 1960 in Prague) is a Czech-German operatic soprano.
+Romana Vaccaro (née Kahlerová, 20 February 1956 – 23 January 2024) was a Czech-German operatic soprano.

-Life
+Life and career

+Romana Kahlerová was born in Prague on 20 February 1956.
 After studying at the Prague Conservatory, she achieved first prize twice in the national singing competition on Czechoslovak television under her birth name Romana Kahlerová.
 In Germany, she received private lessons from Eike Wilm Schulte and George-Emil Crasnaru, followed by attendance at Josef Metternich's master class and a scholarship from the Richard Wagner Association of Bayreuth.

-She came to Germany as an Aussiedler in 1980.
+Vaccaro came to Germany as an Aussiedler in 1980.
 She was engaged at the Hessisches Staatstheater Wiesbaden in the 1982/1983 season as a contralto in the opera choir, where she was subsequently also employed as a mezzo-soprano in small to medium solo roles; these included appearances as Lola in Cavalleria rusticana, as Anna in Maria Stuarda, as Giovanna in Rigoletto, as Agricola in Eine Nacht in Venedig and as the chambermaid in Macbeth.
 In the 1990/91 season, she took on the role of the maid Glascha in Katja Kabanowa at the Staatstheater Wiesbaden.
 In Wo die wilden Kerle wohnen (premiere: June 1997) by Oliver Knussen, she sang the role of the mother at the Staatstheater Wiesbaden.
 From 1985 onwards, she appeared as a soloist in concerts and oratorio in contralto.
 In the Rhine-Main area she sang in, among others.
-Georg Friedrich Händel's Der Messiah and Gioacchino Rossini's Petite messe solennelle.
+Georg Friedrich Händel's Messiah and Gioacchino Rossini's Petite messe solennelle.

 In 1995, she sang the mezzo-soprano part in the premiere of Oratorio by the Italian composer Andrea Cavallari in Florence.